 Leslie Batchelder a northwest native, grew up in a small town just east of Seattle.
-She holds a PhD in German cultural studies from the University of California at Davis.
-In addition to the Constructed Self, she also teaches Popular Culture and Women's Studies.
-Ms. Batchelder lives in Hillsboro with her computer crazed husband and her son Rhys.
+She holds a PhD in German Cultural Studies from the University of California at Davis.
+In addition to the Portland FRINQ, she also regularly teaches SINQS such as Popular Culture.
+Interpreting the Past and Sexualities.
+Ms. Batchelder lives in Beaverton with her computer crazed husband, two spoiled Basenjis and her son Rhys.

 Joel Bettridge draws on his background in poetry and philosophy to help students develop their critical thinking and writing skills.
 Professor Bettridge received his BA from Emory University and his PhD from the State University of New York at Buffalo.
 A poet and a critic, his interests include American literature, the Modernist tradition and its legacy, and contemporary poetry and poetics.

 Becky Boesch has taught in University Studies since its inception in 1993 and has a wide range of experience teaching in Freshman Inquiry, Sophomore Inquiry and Transfer Transition.
 Her disciplinary background encompasses American and English literature, applied linguistics, and postsecondary education with a specific focus on immigrant literature and issues surrounding immigration and immigrants in higher education.
 Becky grew up in South Dakota and is herself a child of an immigrant.
 She also has a strong environmental ethic and during her free time, she can be found hiking, camping, wildlife viewing and gardening.

 Chris Butenhoff is Assistant Professor.
 MS, 1999, Portland State University.